-After wandering around the Museum Island and discovering secret yards, enjoying the sunshine at the riverside opposite the glorious Cathedral, we spent our afternoon at Mauerpark!!!
-Every Sunday there is live music with amazing local musicians, from reggae to dubstep, an enormous flee and food market… If I lived in Berlin I’d go every week!
+After wandering around the Museum Island and discovering secret yards, enjoying the sunshine at the riverside opposite the glorious Cathedral, we spent our afternoon at Mauerpark.
+Every Sunday there is live music with amazing local musicians, from reggae to dub-step, an enormous flee and food market… If I lived in Berlin I’d be there every week.

-And we got to meet Londoners and these awesome people from Vietnam (who totally made us want to visit Vietnam- and Myanmar, if you see pictures of Myanmar you know what I mean!!).
+Whilst having dinner we had a laugh with some Londoners and their Vietnamese friends we bumped into (who totally made us want to visit Vietnam and Myanmar.
 If you happen to visit Mauerpark, there is a Vietnamese restaurant just across the street (Sukho), I definitely recommend it.
-Delicious food and the friendliest waiters!
+Delicious food and the friendliest waiters.

-On our last day we had the most amazing breakfast in a different, gorgeous Berlin area (thank you Amelie!) and made our way back to the UK.
+On our last day we had the most amazing breakfast in a different, gorgeous Berlin area (thank you Amelie for the suggestion) and made our way back to the UK.

-What an amazing time we had!
-We got to do what we enjoy most, not just be tourists, but mingle with the locals, experience the culture!
-It’s definitely a place I want to return, as there is an amazing music scene I didn’t have time to enjoy and definitely want to go to an OpenAir (5 day party you find about the very last minute).
+What an amazing time we had.
+We got to do what we enjoy most, not just be tourists, but mingle with the locals, experience the culture.
+It’s definitely a place I want to return, as there is an amazing music scene I didn’t have time to enjoy and definitely want to go to an OpenAir (a 5-day secret party you find about the very last minute).